izzycode/JekyllTester2/_posts/2013-12-31-whats-jekyll.md

 ---
 layout: post
 title: What's Jekyll?

+# these are necessary fields for structured data testing
+description: ""
+author: ""
+publisher: ""
+image: ""

+tags: []
+categories: []
 ---

 [Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
 From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):